 Unfortunately for me, my supervisor was not just interested in soliciting my opinion on high-school staff members.
 In her example, I happened to be the unapproachable counselor that high-school students avoided at all costs (say what?!).

 She explained: “If you don’t like someone, you’re probably not going to want to share stuff with them, right?”

 Being the lousy high-school counselor was not a role I had any desire to play.
-In fact, my entire life, I prided myself on being a highly personable person.
+In fact, my entire life, I had prided myself on being highly personable.

-Still, my supervisors comparison was not without reason.
+My supervisors comparison was not without reason.
 I had skipped over a critical aspect of the initial evaluation.
 I neglected to establish rapport.

 Establishing rapport begins the minute you step into a patients room.
 It is your presence; this includes the professionalism, compassion, and positivity you communicate both verbally and non-verbally.
 It is asking the right questions, in the right way, in order to better understand the patient and their individual needs, desires, and preferences.

 The process of establishing rapport is fluid.
 You are challenged to modify your behavior, objectives, and presentation style as you continue to gather information and gain insight into what is important to the patient.
-What worked for one patient will likely not work for another.
+What worked for one patient will often not work for another.
 Good treatment is evidence-based, but great treatment is evidence-based and individualized.
 Only after understanding the patients unique story are you able to progress with developing the treatment plan.